hamza-che/hamza-che/README.md

 - 👋 Hi, I’m Hamza Chenguiti
 - 👀 I’m interested in Front-End development
-- 🌱 Reactjs, HTML, CSS, Bootstrap, Materialize, SASS, JavaScript, Jquery
+- 🌱 Reactjs, HTML, CSS, Bootstrap, Materialize, SCSS, JavaScript, Jquery
 - 💞️ I’m looking to collaborate on a web projects with a pro team
 - 📫 How to reach me : chenguitiha@gmail.com